Bulldog Drummond: Television

-A 30-minute episode of Douglas Fairbanks Jr., Presents featured Drummond in "The Ludlow Affair", first broadcast on UK television on 16 December 1956.
+A 30-minute episode of Douglas Fairbanks Presents featured Drummond in "The Ludlow Affair", first broadcast on UK television on 16 December 1956.
 Drummond was played by Robert Beatty; he was aided by Kelly, played by Michael Ripper.
 A 1973 BBC documentary Omnibus, "The British Hero", featured Christopher Cazenove playing Drummond, as well as a number of other such heroic characters, including Richard Hannay, Beau Geste and James Bond.

-Comics
+Graphic novels

 Adaptations of the first and fourth novels appeared in Super Detective Library #3 and #13 respectively.
 In 2004 Moonstone Books released a Bulldog Drummond comic book written by William Messner-Loebs and illustrated by Brett Barkley, while in The League of Extraordinary Gentlemen: Black Dossier, written by Alan Moore and illustrated by Kevin O'Neill, a thinly disguised, elderly version of Drummond, called "Hugo Drummond", is one of the three Secret Service agents tasked to hunt down the heroes of the piece.